Built by Metorial, the integration platform for agentic AI.

 list_teams

-Retrieves all teams that the authenticated user is a member of, providing team IDs and basic information for team-scoped operations.
+Lists all teams that the authenticated user is a member of.

 get_team_members